The Inventors

 ByPublisher Description

-In the Fall of 1970, at the start of eighth grade, Peter Selgin fell in love with the young teacher who’d arrived from Oxford wearing Frye boots, with long blond hair, and a passion for his students that was as intense as it was rebellious.
-The son of an emotionally remote inventor, Peter was also a twin competing for the attention and affection of his parents.
-He had a burning need to feel special.
+Fall, 1970.
+At the start of eighth grade, Peter Selgin fell in love with the young teacher who'd arrived from Oxford in Frye boots, with long hair, and a passion for his students that was intense and unorthodox.
+The son of an emotionally remote inventor, Peter was also a twin with a burning need to feel unique.

-The new teacher supplied that need.
-Together they spent hours in the teacher’s carriage house, discussing books, playing chess, drinking tea, and wrestling.
-They were inseparable, until the teacher “resigned” from his job and left.
-Over the next ten years Peter and the teacher corresponded copiously and met occasionally, their last meeting ending in disaster.
-Only after the teacher died did Peter learn that he’d done all he could to evade his past, identifying himself first as an orphaned Rhodes Scholar, and later as a Native American.
+The teacher supplied that need.
+They spent hours in the teacher's cottage, discussing books, playing chess, drinking tea, and wrestling.
+They were inseparable, until the teacher “resigned.”
+Over the next decade they met occasionally and corresponded constantly, their last meeting a disaster.
+Only after he died did Peter learn that the teacher had completely fabricated his past.

-The new teacher supplied that need.
-Together they spent hours in the teacher’s carriage house, discussing books, playing chess, drinking tea, and wrestling.
-They were inseparable, until the teacher “resigned” from his job and left.
-Over the next ten years Peter and the teacher corresponded copiously and met occasionally, their last meeting ending in disaster.
-Only after the teacher died did Peter learn that he’d done all he could to evade his past, identifying himself first as an orphaned Rhodes Scholar, and later as a Native American.
+The teacher supplied that need.
+They spent hours in the teacher's cottage, discussing books, playing chess, drinking tea, and wrestling.
+They were inseparable, until the teacher “resigned.”
+Over the next decade they met occasionally and corresponded constantly, their last meeting a disaster.
+Only after he died did Peter learn that the teacher had completely fabricated his past.

 Download the free Fable app